 Crude oil price action

-This series provides an analysis of crude oil prices and fundamentals.
-For an in-depth fundamental look at crude oil and related companies, sectors, and drivers, please refer to our Energy and Power page.
+This series analyzes crude oil prices and fundamentals.
+For an in-depth fundamental look at oil and gas and related companies, sectors, and drivers, please refer to our Energy and Power page.